1Password/agent-identity-specs/draft-1password-agent-identity-local-delegated.md

 The Subject MUST authenticate to the IdP using a phishing-resistant method prior to any delegation.
 Per {{NIST-63-4}}
-(finalized July 2025), the MINIMUM assurance level for delegating authority to an AI agent is AAL2.
+(finalized July 2025), the MINIMUM assurance level for delegating authority is AAL2.
 Synced passkeys satisfy AAL2;
 device-bound passkeys with hardware attestation satisfy AAL3.

 The RECOMMENDED flow for local agent environments